 What is a risk factor?

-A risk factor is something that increases your chances of developing a condition like dementia.
-Some of these, like our age and genetics, we can’t change.
+A risk factor is something that increases our likelihood of developing a condition like dementia.
+Some of these, like our age and genes, we can’t change.

 However, research suggests that up to 40% of cases of dementia are linked to modifiable factors we can influence ourselves.